Tips to reduce your energy use and save on your power bills

 - At night, place a fan near an open window—it will blow hot air out of the room, replacing it with cold air from outside.
 Open another window elsewhere to encourage a cross breeze.

-- Reduce the temperate setting of your hot water system to 60° (instead of 70–80°) to save up to 10% on water heating.
-If you have an instantaneous system, check that your thermostat is set no higher than 50°.
+- Reduce the temperate setting of your hot water system to 60°C to save up to 10% on water heating.
+If you have an instantaneous system, check that your thermostat is set no higher than 50°C.

 - Insulate hot water tanks and pipes to limit heat loss.

-- If your hot water system is 10 or more years old you may want to consider a more efficient replacement, like a hot water heat pump.
+- If your hot water system is 10 or more years old, you may want to consider upgrading to an energy-efficient electric water heater.

-- A typical family uses about 75% of hot water for showers.
-Switch to a water efficient shower head and make short showers a habit.
+- A typical family uses about 75% of hot water for showers so switch to a water-efficient shower head and make short showers a habit.

 - Dry washing outside or under ducted heating vents.

-- Dry washing in quick, consecutive loads to benefit from the warmth from the previous load.
+- If you must user the dryer, aim for quick, consecutive loads to benefit from the warmth from the previous load.

 - Add a small dry towel to your load to reduce drying time by up to 25%.

-- Check the temperature settings are not too low.
+- Check the temperature settings aren't too low.
 Fridges should be between 3–5°C and freezers between -15– -18°.
 Every degree lower uses 5% more energy.

 - Ensure that the fridge seals are tight.
 You can check this by putting a piece of paper between the door and the fridge, close the door and then pull.
 If the paper slips out easily, it's time to replace the seals.